jkereako/Kringle/README.md

 ```

 # Development
-This framework was created with Swift Package Manager and.
+This framework was created with Swift Package Manager.
 The easiest
 way to get started after cloning the repository is to run `swift build` to
 install all dependencies.

 [Eidhof]: http://chris.eidhof.nl/post/typesafe-url-routes-in-swift/